 Please see the links below:

 The ADA does not specifically govern emotional support animals.
 ESAs are covered by the ACAA and FHA, which are the federal laws that grant people with emotional support animals the right to bring their ESAs with them in the cabin of the airplane or in their apartment buildings regardless of any pet policy or pet fees that they would otherwise be subject to.
+As of January 2021, the U.S. Department of Transportation no longer requires airlines to make special accommodations for emotional support animals.

 Please also remember that registration is not required by the ADA.
 There is no official government database of service dog registrations and each service maintains its own independent database.
 Many people do however find that having ID cards, certificates, vests, tags, etc. make their lives much easier by helping to avoid hassle with many places of business where people wish to bring their service dogs and emotional support animals.
 Much like an employer who is not required to identify employees with badges or uniforms, many do anyway as it allows instant recognition of their employees.
 Similarly, many people choose to equip their service dogs or emotional support animals with identification tags, cards, leashes, and vests, so others can quickly know that they are not just a pet but an essential component of the handler's life.